Jeffrey Bernard: Love life

-In his youth Bernard was considered extremely good-looking and supplemented his earnings with gifts and loans from wealthy older women.
-Some acquaintances suggested he did the same with older men but Bernard always vehemently denied this.
-Many of his oldest friends were convinced he went through a "homosexual phase" in his late teens and early twenties.

-Though married four times (Anna Grace in 1952, Jackie Ellis in 1959, Jill Wilsworth in 1966 and Susan Ashley Gluck in 1978), he often remarked, only half in jest, that alcohol was the other woman.
+Though married four times (Anna Grace in 1952, Jackie Ellis in 1959, Jill Stanley in 1966 and Susan Ashley Gluck in 1978), he often remarked, only half in jest, that alcohol was the other woman.
 He was a womaniser and had numerous affairs.
 His drinking, gambling, violence and infidelities ensured each marriage failed.

-In the case of his third wife, Wilsworth divorced Bernard in 1973 after he punched a woman in The Coach and Horses.
+In the case of his third wife, Jill Stanley divorced Bernard in 1973.
 He sought treatment for alcoholism and was sober for two years before returning to the bottle.
-The couple had a daughter Isabel Bernard, though he later learned he was not the biological father.
+Bernard and Stanley also had a daughter together, Isabel Bernard.
+Despite rumours to the contrary, Jeffrey Bernard was Isabel's father.
+Incidentally, Graham Lord who wrote the book "Just the One" (where this rumour began) was asked by Bernard's family not to attend the funeral due to all the lies published in the book.

 Bernard and Gluck divorced in 1980.
 He later described her as "my fourth, last and most angry wife".
 He did not remarry for the rest of his life.